IsaacScript/isaacscript/docs/publishing-to-the-workshop.md

 - Open the "ModUploader.exe" file with a working directory of the destination mod directory.
   - (Unfortunately, there isn't a way to publish a mod via the command-line.)

-Furthermore, see `publish --help` for additional flags that may be passed.
+Furthermore, run `npx isaacscript publish --help` for additional flags that may be passed to the `publish` command.